By Dr. Anke Zimmermann, ND, FCAH

 Erin’s father had years of antibiotic treatment for recurring infections prior to his daughter's conception.
 Her mother’s paternal grandmother and her brother grew up in a TB sanatorium.

-Of note: This baby had not received any vaccines.
+Of note: This baby had not received any vaccines at this time.

 Erin is a one-year-old girl who displayed intense screaming for several months after birth.
 She is described as very restless, emotionally intense, easily bored and easily angered with a dislike of restriction, which contributes to difficult diaper changes.